vegaprotocol/vega/PROCESS.md

 # Process

-This document is to describe the internal process that the Ionic team uses for issue management, project planning and the development workflow.
+This document is to describe the internal process that the Vega Core project team for issue / pull request management and development workflow.

 ## Table of contents
  * [Project Boards](#project-boards)